Regularity Properties for Sparse Regression: Introduction

+Finding conditions under which $\ell_q$ sensitivity holds is valuable for several reasons: (1) since it is hard to check the condition computationally on any given data set, it is desirable to have some other way to ascertain it, even if that method is somewhat speculative, and (2) it helps us to compare the situations -- and statistical models -- where this condition is most suitable to the cases where the other conditions are applicable, and thus better understand its scope.

+Hence, to increase our understanding of when $\ell_q$ sensitivity may be relevant, we perform a probabilistic -- or ``average case'' -- analysis, and consider a model where the data is randomly sampled from suitable distributions.
+In this case, we show that there is a natural ``population'' condition which is sufficient to ensure that $\ell_q$ sensitivity holds with high probability (Theorem \ref{population_sample}).
+This complements the results for RIP \cite[e.g.,][]{rauhut_compressed_2008,vershynin_introduction_2010}, and RE \citep{raskutti_restricted_2010, rudelson_reconstruction_2012}.
+Further, we define an explict \emph{k-comprehensive} property (Definition \ref{k-comp-def}) which implies $\ell_1$ sensitivity (Theorem \ref{k-comprehensive}).
+Such a condition is of interest because there are very few explicit examples where one can ascertain that $\ell_q$ sensitivity holds.

-Finally, we show that the $\ell_q$ sensitivity property is preserved under several natural operations on the data matrix.
-It is initially hard to ascertain whether this crucial property holds, but then there is a range of transformations one can apply to the data while preserving it.
+Finally, we show that the $\ell_q$ sensitivity property is preserved under several data processing steps that may be used in practice (Proposition \ref{linear_operations}).
+This shows that, while it is initially hard to ascertain this property, it may be somewhat robust to downstream data processing.